COMP SCI 7015NA - Software Engineering & Project

 The group project component consists of the following assessment tasks – the weightings are the percentage of the group project mark component:

 Assessment Related RequirementsAttendance at weekly group meetings with lecturers is compulsory.
-Students will be required to obtain at least 40% in the exam and 50% overall to pass the course.
+Students will be required to obtain at least 40% both in the exam and the project and 50% overall to pass the course.

 Assessment Detail1) Final Exam

 The exam will be a 2 hour open book exam.
 The exam will consist of questions that present realistic scenarios that require you to apply your newly acquired software engineering principles and techniques.
 Materials permitted into the exam include course notes and textbooks.

 The first deliverable from each group is a web page that markets the group and its members as a software development team.
 Thisdeliverable is intended as a mechanism for the group members to get to know one another, and to cooperate on a project thatdoes not involve any programming or technical work.
 Indeed it is intended to be fun.
 But it has the serious side of getting the group to work as a team, and to begin to understand the individual member's strengths and weaknesses.

 Students are required to write a Software Requirements Specification document.
 The purpose of this document is to record theproject requirements as captured in the initial group meetings with the lecturers, as well as any changing or additional requirements that arise later in the project.
 An initial version will be submitted in Week 5.
 This version will be marked andfeedback provided by the lecturers.
 The final revised version will be submitted in Week 12.